CyrilFrancois/discordGraig2Summary/README.md

 - Mandatory environment variables in `.env`:
   - `OPENAI_API_KEY=...`
   - `TARGET_LANG=fr` or `TARGET_LANG=en` (or any target language)
-- A properly filled `0. gameinfo/` folder with the three context file
+- A properly filled `0. gameinfo/` folder with the three context files

-And normally, you're good to go :
+And you're good to go :
 ```bash
 python ./main.py
 ```